tillmzw/cos/content/posts/36-swamp.md

 description: "The party gets lost in a swamp "
 ---

 Multiple members of the party are cursed.
-They decide to turn around and go to Van Richtens tower.
+They decide to turn around and go to Van Richtens tower for help.
+There they encounter Van Richten and Ezmeralda.

 There they learn that their best chance is Baba Lysaga, a witch who lives in a swamp.